knative/serving/docs/contracts/developer-monitoring-contract.md

 For **plain text** logs, the original log message SHOULD be present as `log` field in raw user log record.

-For **structured** logs, all fields from the JSON dictionary SHOULD be added to the raw user log record.
+For **structured** logs, all fields from the JSON payload SHOULD be added to the raw user log record.

 ##### Multi-line

-If the contents of `log` field in a consecutive sequence of raw user log records form an exception stack trace, these raw user log records SHOULD be combined into one single user log record.
+If the contents of `log` field in a consecutive sequence of raw user log records, which from the same source, form an exception stack trace, these raw user log records SHOULD be combined into one single user log record by taking the first log record of the sequence and replacing the content of `log` field with the concatenated content of all `log` fields in the sequence.

 #### User Logs Metadata